Andrew Roy KC

 Costs

-Andrew has extensive experience and expertise in contentious costs litigation, in particular with respect to QOCS, wasted costs, CFAs and fixed costs of all types.
+Andrew is a leading costs silk with noted expertise in contentious costs litigation, in particular with respect to QOCS, wasted costs, CFAs and fixed costs of all types.

 He was appointed a Deputy Costs Judge in 2021.

-He regularly attends detailed assessments and is often instructed to deal with technical costs and procedural issues, especially on appeal.
-As per Chambers & Partners, he is “routinely called upon to advise clients on cost appeals and has significant experience of appearing before the Court of Appeal” and is “particularly adept at handling CFAs and detailed assessments”.
-The Legal 500 describes him as “A leading light on costs who gets terrific results, [who] has a total mastery of the rules and the case law.
-A match for any costs silk” and as possessing “Encyclopaedic knowledge of costs principles and case law; Andrew is highly persuasive and a formidable advocate.
+Andrew is often instructed to deal with important and difficult technical and procedural issues, especially on appeal.
+As per Chambers & Partners, he is “routinely called upon to advise clients on cost appeals and has significant experience of appearing before the Court of Appeal”, and “particularly adept at handling CFAs and detailed assessments”, noting that “His skeleton arguments are detailed and insightful, such that he’s almost won the battle before he pitches up at court“.
+The Legal 500 describes him as “A leading light on costs who gets terrific results, [who] has a total mastery of the rules and the case law”, “absolutely first class on costs.
+His knowledge of the relevant caselaw is encyclopaedic and his written advocacy is second to none“ and a“highly persuasive and a formidable advocate.

 The directories also note that Andrew “Brings an impressive expertise to these cases and deals with them in a forensic and impressive manner.
-He gets outstanding results“.
-They describe him as “fiercely intelligent and constructs great skeleton arguments”, “a ferocious advocate”, “A very tenacious and determined advocate who’s your man for a tough fight, and is “always very well prepared, fights extremely hard for his client (in a fair way) and takes all the best points”, that “His skeleton arguments are detailed and insightful, such that he’s almost won the battle before he pitches up at court” and that “His advocacy is well paced and always well received.”
+He gets outstanding results.”.
+They describe him as “fiercely intelligent and constructs great skeleton arguments”, “a ferocious advocate”, “A very tenacious and determined advocate who’s your man for a tough fight”, is “always very well prepared, fights extremely hard for his client (in a fair way) and takes all the best points”.

-Andrew’s reported costs cases include Ho v Adelekun (No. 2), Mathieu v Hinds, Green v Generali, Deepchand v Sooben, Finsbury Food Group Plc v Dover, Ho v Adelekun (No. 1), NJL v PTE, Page v RGC Restaurants Ltd, GL v PM and Marsh v Ministry of Justice (Costs).
+Andrew’s reported costs cases include Ho v Adelekun (No. 2), Attersley v UK Insurance Ltd, Mathieu v Hinds, Green v Generali, Deepchand v Sooben, Finsbury Food Group Plc v Dover, Ho v Adelekun (No. 1), NJL v PTE, Page v RGC Restaurants Ltd, GL v PM and Marsh v Ministry of Justice (Costs) (see Interesting Cases section for more details).

 Download section